anatdagan/give-and-take/README.md

 ## Authors

 * **Anat Dagan** - *Initial work*
-*

 See also the list of [contributors](https://github.com/anatdagan/give-and-take/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details